qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 Gazelle is used by IHE Catalyst to organize [Connectathons](https://www.ihe.net/testing/connectathon/), where vendors and developers can test their implementations against each other.
-Gazelle is also used by various national health agencies, like Switzerland's [eHealth Suisse](https://www.e-health-suisse.ch/), to test their national integration profiles.
+Gazelle is also used by various national health agencies, like Switzerland's [eHealth Suisse](https://www.e-health-suisse.ch/), to support the interoperability testing of IHE specifications in a national context.

 The EVS Client is one of the technical components of Gazelle; its name is the acronym of _External Validation Service_.